Austen Lane

-Austen Douglas Lane (born November 9, 1987) is an American mixed martial artist and former professional football defensive end currently competing in the heavyweight division of the Ultimate Fighting Championship (UFC).
+Austen Douglas Lane (born November 9, 1987) is a retired American mixed martial artist and former professional football defensive end who last competed in the light heavyweight division of the Ultimate Fighting Championship (UFC).
 He was selected by the Jacksonville Jaguars in the fifth round of the 2010 NFL draft.
 He played college football for the Murray State Racers.
 He was also a member of the Kansas City Chiefs, Detroit Lions, and Chicago Bears.

 Early life

 Lane grew up in Iola, Wisconsin.

 Lane made 14.5 sacks on defense and caught 31 passes for 717 yards and 13 touchdowns on offense his senior year at Iola-Scandinavia High School.
 He earned All-conference and All-region honors for defense and offense and was selected All-state as a defensive end and honorable mention All-state as a wide receiver.
 Additionally, he had five blocked punts, 77 solo tackles, 61 assisted tackles and four fumble recoveries his senior year.
 He also earned two letters as a member of the Thunderbirds' basketball team and was named Second-team All-conference in 2004–05.